-We are affiliated with Wish Upon A Star Travel, an Authorized Disney Vacation Planner.
+We are affiliated with Wish Upon A Star Travel, an agency who helps hundreds of families book their Disney vacations each year.
 559.759.9492 or Kevin@WishUponAStarTravel.com.
 We are not affiliated with the Disneyland Resort or the Walt Disney Company.
 Wish Upon A Star Travel is affiliated with Travel Planners International.
 CST 2063964-50

 On July 8, 1974, employee Deborah Gail Stone, 18, of Santa Ana, California was crushed to death between a revolving wall and a stationary platform inside the America Sings attraction.
 She was in the wrong place during a ride intermission; it was unclear whether this was due to inadequate training or a misstep.
 The attraction was subsequently refitted with breakaway walls.